causalMedAnalysis/mrpath/README.md

 - `nointeraction`: Specifies whether treatment-mediator interactions are excluded from the outcome models.
 By default, interactions are included.
 - `cxd`: Includes all two-way interactions between the treatment and baseline covariates in the outcome models.
 - `cxm`: Includes all two-way interactions between the mediator(s) and baseline covariates in the outcome models.
-- `censor`: Specifies that the inverse probability weights are censored at the 1st and 99th percentiles.
+- `censor(numlist)`: Specifies that the inverse probability weights are censored at the percentiles provided in `numlist`.
-- `reps(integer)`: Specifies the number of bootstrap replications (default is 200).
-- `seed(passthru)`: Specifies the seed for bootstrap resampling.
-If omitted, a random seed is used, and results cannot be replicated.
 - `bootstrap_options`: All `bootstrap` options are available.

 ## Description

 `mrpath` estimates path-specific effects using the type mr2 multiply robust estimator described in Chapter 6, Section 6.4, of Wodtke and Zhou's *Causal Mediation Analysis*.
+It computes inferential statistics using the nonparametric bootstrap.

 If there are K causally ordered mediators, `mrpath` provides estimates for the total effect and then for K+1 path-specific effects: the direct effect of the exposure on the outcome that does not operate through any of the mediators, and then a separate path-specific effect operating through each of the K mediators, net of the mediators that precede it in causal order.
 If only a single mediator is specified, `mrpath` computes and reports multiply robust estimates of conventional natural direct and indirect effects through a univariate mediator.